ChaoKuan-Lin/docs/mkdocs/integrations/ios.md

 ​
 ---
 # Installation
-​
 ## Supported Platform
 Platform: ios
 ​
 ## Requirement
-To install `MoBagel-ios-SDK` on your device, you need the following tool in your ios environment.
+To install `MoBagel iOS SDK` on your device, you need the following tool in your ios environment.
 ​
 'AFNetworking', '~> 2.3'
 ​